WilliamInstituteofTechnology/ABOUTUS/README.md

 =========================================

 a) Professionals  will be  certified   as   writ programming language  professionals.

 b)  Professionals   will get right  software  to  work  with  numerous  exercises, InterView FAqs,

-MOCK tests,etc.
+MOCK tests,etc. Live  Project  will   be  at  end of  finishing  of  the  course  material.

-c)  Provides   Online  course   material .
+c)  Provides   Online  course   material  with  Professional  fees.